-I am not here to negate the experience you have with caffeine in your everyday life, but I would offer that this type of ceremony is one in which the plant is revered, treated with respect from seed to leaf, and then consumed as medicine.
-This is very different from the everyday beverage of tea.
-While I do not serve any caffeine-free Teas, you are always welcome to simply drink less tea during the ceremony.
+I am not here to negate the experience you have with caffeine in your everyday life, but I would offer that this type of ceremony is one in which the plant is revered, treated with respect from seed to leaf, and then consumed as Medicine.
+This is very different from the everyday way in which tea is consumed as a beverage.
+While I do not serve caffeine-free Teas, you are always welcome to simply drink less tea during the ceremony.
 This is a lovely way to titrate between receiving the essence of the experience while also honouring your body.

 1. The tea trees are seed propagated - planted from seeds, not clones or cuttings.